AlexisN94/LifespanQR/README.md

 # LifespanQR
-Academic Android app that allows users to track the expiry date of the ingredients they buy.
+Android app developed for academic purposes that would allow users to track the expiry date of the ingredients they buy.

 - Supermarket staff can generate and export QR Codes that contain the name, brand and expiry date of an ingredient
 - Customers can later scan these QR Codes in-app